cimnode/Windows_PerfHEC/README.md

 **Install Script**
 Automatically configure a scheduled task to run the script every 1 minute and send the data to HEC endpoint.
-1. Download this repository into a location where the ps1 script will reside permanently.
+1. Download and unzip this repository into a location where the ps1 script will reside permanently.
 2. Run the install_metrics.bat script from an elevated cmd prompt.
 This will prompt for server, token and index to automatically create the scheduled task.
 It will also set the execution policy.

 **Manual Setup**